The Robustness of Cosmological Hydrodynamic Simulation Predictions to Changes in Numerics and Cooling Physics: COSMOLOGICAL SIMULATIONS

 \subsection{Simulation setup}

 To separate the effects of changing numerical and physical details, we have run two classes of simulations: \textit{nw} simulations that have no stellar feedback, i.e. no galactic winds; and \textit{ezw} simulations that employ our fiducial momentum-driven wind model.
 Each of the two classes contain simulations that use different numerical algorithms.
-For the \textit{ezw} model, we have run the following simulations: The DESPH simulation, representative of the simulations we have used in previous papers, uses the traditional density-entropy formulation from \citet{springel03}, a cubic spline kernel with $N_{ngb}=32$, and an artificial viscosity scheme with a constant $\alpha=1.0$ and the Balsara switch.
-The PESPH simulation uses the pressure-entropy formulation derived by \citet{hopkins13}, a quintic kernel of $N_{ngb}=128$ and the M\&M viscosity.
+We have run two \textit{nw} simulations in which no feedback is added: one (DESPH-nw) with the original numerical algorithms and the other one (PESPH-nw), which uses all the improved schemes.
+For the \textit{ezw} model, we have run the following simulations: 1.
+The DESPH simulation, representative of the simulations we have used in previous papers, uses the traditional density-entropy formulation from \citet{springel03}, a cubic spline kernel with $N_{ngb}=32$, and an artificial viscosity scheme with a constant $\alpha=1.0$ and the Balsara switch.
+2. The PESPH simulation uses the pressure-entropy formulation derived by \citet{hopkins13}, a quintic kernel of $N_{ngb}=128$ and the M\&M viscosity.
 The PESPH simulation also employs the timestep limiter from \citet{durier12}.
 In the PESPH simulation, we use the entropy weighted density only to evolve the hydrodynamics.
 For other density dependent physical processes such as cooling and star formation, we still use the unweighted density obtained from kernel smoothing (see below).
-The third simulation, PESPH-HM12, is based on the numerical algorithms of the PESPH simulation, but it applies non-CIE metal cooling models combined with the HM12 ionisation background, instead of the CIE cooling model and HM01 background used in the other simulations.
+3. The PESPH-HM12 simulation is based on the numerical algorithms of the PESPH simulation, but it applies non-CIE metal cooling models combined with the HM12 ionisation background, instead of the CIE cooling model and HM01 background used in the other simulations.
 We also perform another simulation identical to PESPH-HM12 except using the old artificial viscosity to discuss its effects separately.
-Our fiducial simulation, PESPH-HM12-AC, combines all the improvements from the other simulations and also employs the \citet{cd10} viscosity and artificial conduction.
-We also have two \textit{nw} simulations in which no feedback is added: one (DESPH-nw) with the original numerical algorithms and the other one (PESPH-HM12-AC-nw), which uses all the improved schemes.
+4. Our fiducial simulation, PESPH-HM12-AC, combines all the improvements from the other simulations and also employs the \citet{cd10} viscosity and artificial conduction.
 See Table \ref{tab:simulations} for a summary.

 Our primary goal in this paper is to study how the new physical prescriptions in cooling and the improved numerical schemes affect our predictions from the same initial conditions.
 Therefore we focus on comparing the fiducial simulation PESPH-HM12-AC and our original version of GADGET3 - DESPH.
 The results from the other simulations provide information on how specific changes to the code affect certain changes in the simulated universe.
 For example, as shown later, PESPH when compared to DESPH demonstrates the efficiency of the new SPH formulation and a time-dependent viscosity in removing the pseudo dense gas clumps within galactic haloes; the PESPH-HM12 shows the effects of the new cooling model and the background.